PhasecoreX/docker-red-discordbot/README.md

 The typical user will not need to use this environment variable.

+### Custom Red-DiscordBot Package

+Intended for developers or users who know what they're doing, the `CUSTOM_REDBOT_PACKAGE` environment variable allows for specifying exactly what package pip should install.
+Specifying this environment variable will also ignore the `STORAGE_TYPE` and `REDBOT_VERSION` variables, as it's assumed you will provide any of that information in this environment variable.
+This can be useful for testing the bleeding edge Red-DiscordBot updates from GitHub:

+- `CUSTOM_REDBOT_PACKAGE=git+https://github.com/Cog-Creators/Red-DiscordBot.git`
+- `CUSTOM_REDBOT_PACKAGE=git+https://github.com/Cog-Creators/Red-DiscordBot.git@7d30e3de14264b86b5d18bac619ad476473d4467`

+The typical user SHOULD NOT use this.
+If you do use this environment variable, little to no support will be provided, as I assume you know what you are doing.
+If you want to switch back to a regular Red-DiscordBot install, you will need remove this environment variable, and you most likely will need to delete the `venv` folder inside the `/data` folder.
+If you don't, it may see that your custom version is newer than the PyPi official release, and it will not downgrade automatically.

 ## Extending This Image

 This image will run Red-DiscordBot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-DiscordBot in a python virtual environment.
-You can see this in the directory `/data/venv`.
+You can see this in the folder `/data/venv`.
 This allows for Red-DiscordBot to install any package it wants as the non-root user.
 This also allows for Red-DiscordBot to always be up-to-date when it first launches.

 Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included in the `full` tag.
 If you find that Red-DiscordBot cannot install a popular cog, you can either let me know for including the package in this tag, or you can extend this image, running `apt-get install -y --no-install-recommends` to install your dependencies: